Mission: Impossible – Rogue Nation | 2015

 After handing over the info, Ilsa is instructed to return undercover and in no time she’s meeting up again with the organisation’s mastermind, Solomon Lane (Sean Harris), in Brompton Cemetery, Old Brompton Road, Earl’s Court, SW5.

-The splendid Victorian cemetery has been getting a lot of screen time recently – remember the bloody revenge killing in David Cronenberg’s Eastern Promises, or sinister Lord Blackwood rising from the dead in Guy Ritchie’s Sherlock Holmes?
+The splendid Victorian cemetery has been getting a lot of screen time recently – remember the bloody revenge killing in (again) David Cronenberg’s Eastern Promises, or sinister Lord Blackwood rising from the dead in Guy Ritchie’s Sherlock Holmes?
 You may even recognise its chapel, glimpsed in the background, as the ‘Russian’ church in which Natalya hides out in Goldeneye.

 You’ll probably struggle, though, to recognise much of King’s Cross Station, where the IMF team meets up with Ilsa and where Benji gets abducted.
 The open, and very empty, concourse in front of platforms 4 to 8 was disguised with plenty of set dressing, and little of what you can see exists apart from the trains.